stephenmussel/get-some-tennis-ajax/README.md

 ## Stretch

+- Our `.then` is getting cluttered.
+Let's move the appending looping code into their own functions
 - The `server.js` file is getting a little crowded.
 Move arrays into a `modules` folder inside of your `server` folder (names like `artist.js` and `song.js` would be good).
 - Add a new POST route and form to add an artist.
 - The `/artist` and `/song` requests are working!
 Add a third table for albums that has `title` and `year` for the release date.